 A company dissolution is the act of a company being removed – or struck off – from the Companies House register.
-Once a company has been dissolved it can not carry on any more trading activity and should be considered closed.
+Once a company has been dissolved, it cannot carry on any more trading and no longer exists as a separate legal entity under the eyes of the law.

 In this post, we’re going to look at the need-to-know information for company dissolutions.
 Let’s get started.